GodricLee/Web3.0_PrivateAccountTradingPlatform/README.md

 - `MORALIS_API_KEY`: You can get it [here](https://admin.moralis.io/web3apis).
 - `NEXTAUTH_URL`: Your app address.
 In the development stage, use http://localhost:3000.
-- `NEXTAUTH_SECRET`: Used for encrypting JWT tokens of users.
-You can put any value here or generate it on https://generate-secret.now.sh/32.

 You might also need to add more environment variables if you want to try on your own.